Fax Play

-Faxes was an ongoing project playing with communications technology, and started in the early nineties as a sister project to stickers.
-Anonymous faxes were sent to corporations anonymously every Friday afternoon to encourage people to stop working.
+Faxes is an ongoing project playing with communications technology, and started in the early nineties as a sister project to Stickers.
+Anonymous faxes were sent to large corporations anonymously every Friday afternoon to encourage people to stop working and discover a sense of play and wonder.

-The fax numbers were received from friends working in these places.
+The fax numbers were sent to offices where friends worked.
 The friends acted as ‘spies’ and would report back on the reactions of the people in the office.
-Slowly as the weeks went by, people would gather around the fax machine to wait for the mysterious fax to arrive.
+Slowly as the weeks went by, more and more people would gather around the fax machine to wait for the mysterious fax to arrive at 3pm.
+The companies included in the original round of Fax Play included Mitsubishi, Sharp, and Siemens.
+The faxes included a collage of embroidery, poetry, ink drawings, photographs and photocopies of the stickers with questions and a hotmail address.

 Image of an A4 paper that was faxed.
 It has an image of a Hamburger store with the sign LOVE and a long text story.